Pihoo07/HealthSaathi/README.md

 🔓 Open Source Commitment

-HealthSaathi is fully open-source and licensed under the MIT License.
+1.HealthSaathi is fully open-source and licensed under the MIT License.

-Built entirely using open-source technologies
+2.Built entirely using open-source technologies

-No dependency on proprietary APIs
+3.No dependency on proprietary APIs

-Modular and extensible design
+4.Modular and extensible design

-Open to community contributions
+5.Open to community contributions

 The goal is to create a scalable and adaptable healthcare availability system that can be customized for local deployment.

+🔮 Future Improvements

+1.Real-time healthcare data integration

+2.Map-based visualization

+3.Role-based hospital/admin dashboard

+4.Regional scalability and customization

+📄 License

+This project is licensed under the MIT License.